History of Tyre, Lebanon: Crusader period (1124–1291)

 Subsequently, Tyre's Cathedral became the traditional coronation place for the kings of Jerusalem and a venue for royal marriages.
 While the Venetian influence was considerably weakened, their privileges infringed and fiefs confiscated, the position of Genoa and Pisa was strengthened as a reward for their support of Conrad.

-When the Holy Roman Emperor Frederick I, also known as Frederick Barbarossa, drowned in 1190 in Asia Minor while leading an army in the Third Crusade, his bones were reportedly buried in the cathedral of Tyre.
+When the Holy Roman Emperor Frederick I drowned in 1190 in Asia Minor while leading an army in the Third Crusade, his bones were reportedly buried in the cathedral of Tyre.

-Tyre remained for four years the only city of the Latin Kingdom under Frankish rule - until the reconquest of Acre by Richard I of England on 12 July 1191, when the seat of the kingdom moved there.
+Tyre remained for four years the only city of the Latin Kingdom under Frankish rule – until the reconquest of Acre by Richard I of England on 12 July 1191, when the seat of the kingdom moved there.

 On 27 April 1192, Conrad of Montferrat – who had been elected as king of Jerusalem just days before – was assassinated at Tyre by members of the Order of Assassins.

 Ten years later, the 1202 Syria earthquake caused very severe damages in Tyre.
 Most of the towers and walls collapsed and many people died.

 In 1210, John of Brienne and his wife Maria of Montferrat were crowned King and Queen of Jerusalem in Tyre.

 After the Sixth Crusade, from 1231 onwards, the forces of Riccardo Filangieri occupied Tyre on behalf of Emperor Frederick II of Hohenstaufen for more than a decade.
 They were defeated in 1242 by the baronial party and its Venetian allies.
 Balian of Ibelin, Lord of Beirut, was appointed royal custodian of Tyre on behalf of Queen Alice of Cyprus.
 In 1246, King Henry I of Cyprus separated Tyre from the royal domain and assigned the Lordship of Tyre to Philip of Montfort.

 In 1257 – one year after the beginning of the War of Saint Sabas between Genoa and Venice over control of Acre – Philip expelled the Venetians from the one third of the city that had been conceded to them more than a century earlier, though its quasi-exterritorial status was eroded already from early on.

 In May 1269, the Mamluk Sultan Baibars led an abortive raid upon Tyre after failed negotiations about a truce.
 In September of that year, Hugh III of Cyprus was crowned King of Jerusalem in Tyre.
 A year later, Philip was killed by an assassin, apparently in the employ of Baibars, and succeeded by his eldest son, John of Montfort.
 He entered a treaty with Baibars, transferring control over five villages to him.
 In 1277, he also restored Venetian privileges.

 After John's death in 1283 and the death of his brother Humphrey of Montfort in 1284, John's widow Margaret of Antioch-Lusignan – the sister of Hugh III – became the Lady of Tyre.
 Two years later she entered into a land control treaty with Baibars' successor Al-Mansur Qalawun.

 In 1291, Margaret ceded the Lordship of Tyre to her nephew Amalric of Lusignan and retired to the monastery of Our Lady of Tyre in Nicosia.